-Bridging: entry into the program is generally through attending a group in which the only require for belonging is being able to say that you belong.
+Bridging: entry into the program is generally through attending a group in which the only requirement for belonging is being able to say that you belong.
 New members are greeted and supported and given a list of people they can call if they have questions or need help.
-Every effort is made to let the newcomer know that they are understood and welcomed.
+Every effort is made to let the newcomer know they are understood and welcomed.

 Challenging: While members can and do continue to use while they work the program, the purpose of the program is to gain sobriety.
-We are supported in knowing what sobriety means to us and to be able to identify when we lose it and be helped to regain it.
+They are supported in knowing what sobriety means to them and to be able to identify when they lose it and be helped to regain it.
 Hearing how others are maintaining their own sobriety challenges us to do the same.

 Modeling: We look for those who have been able to construct and maintain their own sobriety and we look to see what they are doing and even ask them to give us direct support by being our sponsor.
-We know that the experience, strength and hope of others can come to us.
+We know that the experience, strength and hope of others can help us become more of who we choose to be.

 12 step recovery is a tried and true technology for helping people move from Second to Third order.
 When the demands of my life get to be too great and I am not having the experience I want I may find that moving up to Third Order is just more of a step than I can take.
 "I can't even seem to know what it is that others expect of me, so to heck with it, I'll just get drunk."
-That is I will make a choice that changes my experience rather than transforming my relationships.
+That is, I will make a choice that changes my experience rather than transforming my relationships.

-By entering the program I am given support for practicing showing up at Third Order.
+By entering the program I receive support to practice showing up at Third Order.
 The rules are clear and no matter how many times I break them, I can always come back and try again.
 There is no limit on forgiveness in 12 step.
 I will get confronted when I abandon the program, especially if I am seeking the guidance of a sponsor, but it is just that sort of external guidance which supports transformation.